 Question: “I have wanted to be cremated and have my ashes placed in my church’s columbarium.
 If you have no body to be resurrected, are your ashes?
 The burial rite says “ashes to ashes, dust to dust.”
 God said to Adam, “to dust you will return.”

-Of course, humans are more than biological machines.
-We are created in the image of God and are therefore representatives of God on the earth.
-Our God-created bodies are deserving of honor and respect.
+Of course, we are created in the image of God and are deserving of honor and respect.
 This honor and respect has been accorded the body by means of elaborate funeral rites.
 Burial practices are probably the oldest human or humanoid rituals.
 There is archaeological evidence of elaborate Neanderthal burials 28,000 years ago!
 Human beings have lovingly prepared their dead for burial and made provision to keep the body intact as long as possible, unless cremation was practiced.
 But there were more reasons for cremation than simply the practical disposal of the corpse.
 Among the Hindus the body was burned to encourage the soul to move on to its next incarnation.
 The Egyptians, on the other hand, wanted the soul to find its body.
 So they went through elaborate means to preserve the body.
-Ritual is seldom just about practicality.

 Jews practiced burial and didn’t practice embalming.
 So burial was usually within the first day of death to avoid corruption.
 When Jesus raised his friend Lazarus from the dead people said there would be a stink because Lazarus’ body had been in the tomb for four days.
 Christians followed the Jewish practice of burial, mostly because it was a symbol of the resurrection of the body.
 Greeks and Romans, on the other hand, practiced cremation.
 Perhaps as a result of Christian influence burial became more common in the later Roman Empire.
 Burial has remained the normative Christian practice down through the centuries.